Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Methods

+where $\mu$ is fluid viscosity, $A$ is the cross-sectional area of the sample, $L$ is the length of the sample, $\Delta P$ is the pressure drop on the sample, and $q$ is the total flow rate, which is calculated in the perpendicular to the considered flow direction cross-section.
+In our case, it is calculated as the mean of the input and output flow of the sample.

-To incorporate capillary condensation in pores and throats due to the confinement effect, a few changes to the basic pore network algorithm were made.
-Firstly, we presume that if fluid in the pore network element is condensed, it prevents the flow of gaseous fluid through the element (Figure \ref{fig:condensation_element}).
+To incorporate capillary condensation in pores and throats due to the confinement effect, a few changes to the described above pore network algorithm were made.
+Firstly, we presume that if fluid in the pore network element is condensed, it prevents the flow of gaseous fluid through the element.
 An argument can be made that in the case of widespread condensation, there can be two-phase flow presented.
-However, in this paper we work on the premise of mostly gaseous fluids with only part of the elements subjected to condensation.
+However, in this paper, we work on the premise of mostly gaseous fluid flow with a part of the elements subjected to condensation.
 Secondly, we disable pore network elements in which condensation has occurred.
 We achieve this by removing corresponding elements from the matrix defined in Eq. \ref{eq: qij =0} and Eq. \ref{eq: qij}.
-Then we calculate the single-phase permeability of the truncated pore network for all points of the pore PVT isotherm with capillary condensation hysteresis.
+Then, we calculate the single-phase permeability of the truncated pore network for all pressure points during isotherms with capillary hysteresis consideration.
 Different pressure values correspond to different sizes of pore network elements where condensation occurred.
 The result of the calculation is then compared to the single-phase permeability of the pore network without the condensation effect.